mlflow/mlflow/docs/source/models.rst

 Local
 ^^^^^
-MLflow can deploy models locally as a local REST API endpoint or to directly score CSV files.
+MLflow can deploy models locally as local REST API endpoints or to directly score CSV files.
 This functionality is a convenient way of testing models before uploading to a remote model server.

-The Python Function flavor can be deployed locally via the :py:mod:`mlflow.pyfunc` module using
+You deploy the Python Function flavor locally via the CLI interface to the :py:mod:`mlflow.pyfunc` module.

 * :py:func:`serve <mlflow.pyfunc.cli.serve>` deploys the model as a local REST API server.
 * :py:func:`predict <mlflow.pyfunc.cli.predict>` uses the model to generate a prediction for a local